aby55um/protocols/README.md

 [title](https://en.wikipedia.org/wiki/Apk_(file_format))

 The apk is a zip archive that usually contains the following files and directories:
--META-INF directory:
+- META-INF directory:
-  -MANIFEST.MF: the manifest file
+  - MANIFEST.MF: the manifest file
-  -The certificate of the application
+  - The certificate of the application
-  -CERT.SF: The list of resources and a SHA-1 digest of the corresponding lines in the MANIFEST.MF file
+  - CERT.SF: The list of resources and a SHA-1 digest of the corresponding lines in the MANIFEST.MF file
--lib: the directory containing the -platform dependent- compiled code
+- lib: the directory containing the -platform dependent- compiled code
-  -armeabi-v7a
+  - armeabi-v7a
-  -arm64-v8a
+  - arm64-v8a
-  -x86
+  - x86
-  -x86_64
+  - x86_64
--res: the directory containing resources not compiled into resources.arsc
+- res: the directory containing resources not compiled into resources.arsc
--assets: a directory containing applications assets, which can be retrieved by AssetManager
+- assets: a directory containing applications assets, which can be retrieved by AssetManager
--AndroidManifest.xml: an additional manifest file, describing the name, version, access rights, referenced library files for the application.
+- AndroidManifest.xml: an additional manifest file, describing the name, version, access rights, referenced library files for the application.
 This file may be in Android binary XML.
--classes.dex: The classes compiled in the dex file format, executed by Android Runtime (or Dalvik virtual machine used in previous versions)
+- classes.dex: The classes compiled in the dex file format, executed by Android Runtime (or Dalvik virtual machine used in previous versions)
--resources.arsc: a file containing precompiled resources, such as binary XML
+- resources.arsc: a file containing precompiled resources, such as binary XML